Cheshire East Council Consultations

 If you have recently attended one of the Ranger Service events or visited one of the sites we manage, we really want to hear from you.
 Please help us to improve our sites and events by completing our two surveys.

 Search for individual planning applications to make your comments.
-Your views are also sought on planning policies and major developments.

 Consult on license applications for sale of alcohol, entertainment, gambling premises and street trading and others.